camunda/camunda-docs/docs/self-managed/operational-guides/configure-flow-control/configure-flow-control.md

           resolution: 15s
 ```

-The zeebe engine can use a static rate limit to restrict the number of
+The Zeebe engine can use a static rate limit to restrict the number of
 records that can be written per second, and it can use a dynamic throttling
 which changes the write rate based on the exporting backlog.